 - Wash hands.
 You would never want to work with an esthetician who uses dirty tools, would you?

 - Work in sections.
 You want to break the upper lip into five sections when applying wax.
-The area where the skin sinks in between the nose and upper lip is one section.
-The areas on either side of where the skin sinks in are broken into two sections each.
+The skin between the philthral columns is one section.
+The areas on either side of the upper cutaneous lip are broken into two sections each.

 - Apply The Wax.
 Apply wax evenly in the direction of hair growth using an applicator (wooden stick) to the first outer section on the left side of your lip (side closest to cheek).
 Be careful!
 You want enough wax to thoroughly cover hair, but not for it to be so thick that it becomes difficult to remove.
 Get the wax on near the corners of your mouth where hair tends to hide by sticking your tongue under your upper lip to extend the skin out.